gaurav1780/comp1010practicalClassMaterial/week 05 - classesObjects/workshopClassesObjects.md

 #### Part 3

-Add a constructor to class Person with a single parameter for the instance variable name.
-The instance variable age should be set to 21.
+Add a constructor to class `Person` with a single parameter for the instance variable `name`.
+The instance variable `age` should be set to 21.

 <!--### Solution